Skip to main content

 Post-Update Verification

-After a CLI update, verify the installation:
+After any CLI update, verify the installation:

 # Check the new version